KohaILS/koha-manual-zh-cn/source/acquisitionspreferences.rst

 AcqItemSetSubfieldsWhenReceiptIsCancelled
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Asks: Upon cancelling a receipt, update the item's subfields if they were created when placing an order (e.g. o=5\|a="bar foo""). \_\_\_
+Asks: Upon canceling a receipt, update the item's subfields if they were created when placing an order (e.g. o=5\|a="bar foo""). \_\_\_

 Description: